 for graduate and advanced undergraduate courses in urban studies, urban planning, sociology

 and social policy, and housing policy.

 1. Introduction 2.
 Trends, Patterns, Problems 3.
 Housing Finance 4.
 Taxes and Housing 5.
 The Low-Income Housing Tax Credit 6.
 Public Housing 7.
 Privately Owned Rental Housing Built with Federal Subsidy 8.
 Vouchers 9.
 State and Local Housing Policy and the Nonprofit Secto 10.
 Housing for People with Special Needs 11.
 Fair Housing and Community Reinvestment 12.
 Homeownership and Income Integration 13.
 An International Perspective on US Housing Policy: Australia, Canada, and the United Kingdom 14.
 Conclusions Index

 Alex F. Schwartz is Professor of Public and Urban Policy at the New School.
-He is co-author with Rachel Meltzer of Policy Analysis as Problem Solving: A Flexible and Evidence-Based Framework (Routledge 2018) and served for more than a decade as North American Editor for the international journal Housing Studies.
+His research centerson housing and community development, including public housing and other affordable housing programs, mixed- income housing, fair housing, and community development corporations.
+He is co-author with Rachel Meltzer of Policy Analysis as Problem Solving: A Flexible and Evidence-Based Framework (Routledge 2018).